ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 - A small set of allowed toolchains

-In the latter case, the amount of editing that the RPC could do in practice would be somewhat limited.
+In the latter case, the amount of editing that the RPC could do in practice would be somewhat limited, although presumably they could still do copy editing.

 # Security Considerations